UW-Hydro/VIC/docs/Documentation/Drivers/Image/RunVIC.md

         export CC=icc

--Change directory, `cd`, to the "Image Driver" source code directory and type `make`
+- Change directory, `cd`, to the "Image Driver" source code directory and type `make`

-        cd vic/drivers/classic
+        cd vic/drivers/image
         make

-*   If this completes without errors, you will now see a file called `vic_image.exe` in this directory. `vic_image.exe` is the executable file for the model.
+- If this completes without errors, you will now see a file called `vic_image.exe` in this directory. `vic_image.exe` is the executable file for the model.

 ## Run VIC